AshokKumarMelarkot/msa-cucumber-appium/README.md

 <br><br>
 <img src="https://user-images.githubusercontent.com/19589895/29074332-83f2bfac-7c6c-11e7-9da2-c2130562f1ca.png" height="400" width="600">
 <br><br>
+<li>Clone the repo and import on any Editor (intellij,Eclipse,..),setup maven and do mvn install in oredr to get the dependencies.
 <li>Provide  the path of apk file on your machine in properties file
 <li>Provide the name of your device in properties file located in src/main/resources/conf.properties
 <br><br>